 - Take your engagement photos!

-8 Months Before
+Wedding Planning Checklist: 8 Months Before

 - Plan and book your honeymoon!
 This is a good time to book an international excursion you may be planning.
-If you’re doing something local, that should be booked about 4 months before your big day.
+If you’re doing something locally, that should be booked about 4 months before your big day.

 - Order your bridesmaid dress samples and color swatches with our At Home Try-On service.
 Get a feel for what styles and colors you like and have your girls try on sample dresses in the comfort of your own home!

-5 Months Before
+Wedding Planning Checklist: 5 Months Before

 - Check in with your band or DJ to arrange any additional sound equipment you’ll need.